Eleanor Ardel Vietti

-Eleanor Ardel Vietti (November 5, 1927disappeared May 30, 1962) was an American physician and missionary.
-She worked at the Buôn Ma Thuột leper colony where she was taken as a prisoner of war on May 30, 1962.
+Eleanor Ardel Vietti (November 5, 1927 – disappeared May 30, 1962) was an American physician and missionary.
+She worked at the Buôn Ma Thuột leper colony where she was taken as a prisoner of war (POW) on May 30, 1962.
+She was America’s first woman POW in Vietnam.
 She is currently the only American woman unaccounted for from the Vietnam War.

 Biography

 Vietti was born in Fort Worth, Texas and had a twin sister, Teresa J. Vietti and a younger brother, Victor.
 Vietti and her sister were both interested in science and medicine early on.
 The family lived in Bogota, Colombia until she was around fourteen.
 Vietti then contracted a bad strep infection and had surgery in Houston, Texas.
 Because of her illness, she became more religious, but also was a year behind her twin sister in school.
 Vietti attended San Jacinto High School (Houston, Texas).
 After graduation, Vietti attended Rice University and studied for a summer at Nyack Missionary College.
 Then she went to medical school at the University of Texas from 1950 to 1954.
 She interned at the South Shore Hospital in Chicago and then did a year's residency at the General Hospital of Wichita Falls, finishing in 1956.

 Vietti entered missionary work around 1957 and the next year, went to South Vietnam.
 She worked in Buôn Ma Thuột at a Christian and Missionary Alliance leper colony.
 There was a high rate of leprosy among the Montagnard people and Vietti both treated those with leprosy and worked to prevent the disease.
 She made house calls to people in the villages.
 In 1961, her sister Teresa visited the leper colony.